Adidas Gazelle Primeknit

-The Gazelle came in two colorways: Gazelle Blau and Gazelle Rot.
-Each shoe had the same design for the upper but differed in terms of the sole.
-The Gazelle Blau (blue) had a microcell ripple sole which gave it a more cushioned landing and firmer grip on indoor surfaces.
-The Gazelle Rot (red) meanwhile, featured a non-slip transparent sole made of gum rubber.
-It was specifically designed for outdoor use.
+The first Gazelles came in two colorways: Gazelle Blau and Gazelle Rot.
+Each pair of shoes had the same design for their uppers, but they differed in terms of the soles.
+The Gazelle Blau (blue) had micro-grip soles which gave them a more cushioned landing and firmer grip on indoor surfaces.
+The Gazelle Rot (red) meanwhile, featured non-slip transparent soles made of gum rubber and were specifically designed for outdoor use.

-In the early 90s, due to a revival of interest in classic shoes, Adidas brought back the Gazelle but with a few updates.
+In the early 90s, due to a revival of interest in classic shoes, Adidas brought the Gazelle back but with a few updates.
 The 90s version had a bulkier shape compared to the original but retained the same texture as the vintage version.
-This 1991 model would be the basis for future reissues as well as the forerunner of the Originals line.
+These 1991 models would be the basis for future reissues and would be the forerunner of the Originals line.

-The Gazelle has since featured in various versions, including the Gazelle Leather and Gazelle Super.
+The Gazelle silhouette has since featured in various versions, which includes the Gazelle Leathers and Gazelle Supers.
 In early 2017, Adidas again launched a version based on the Gazelle via a collaboration with Sneaker Politics.
-The Sneaker Politics x Adidas Consortium Gazelle Primeknit marked the first time a Gazelle shoe featured the Primeknit technology.
-The shoe had a cream-colored Primeknit upper with gold, green, and purple accents.
+The Sneaker Politics x Adidas Gazelle Primeknit Consortium kicks marked the first time a Gazelle model featured the Primeknit technology.
+The shoes had cream-colored Primeknit uppers with gold, green, and purple accents.

-Following the success of the collab with Sneaker Politics, Adidas launched a Gazelle Primeknit line in April.
-The initial release came in three different tonal colorways: Blue, Scarlet Red, and Clean Onyx.
-The new version’s modern makeover still retained that vintage flare with its off-white sole and suede toe boxes.
-Two women’s exclusive colorways (Mint Green and Coral Orange) later dropped in the same month.
+Following the success of the collab with Sneaker Politics, Adidas launched a Gazelle Primeknit line in April of that same year.
+The initial release came in three different tonal colorways: blue, scarlet red, and clean onyx.
+The new versions’ modern makeover still retained that vintage flare with their off-white soles and suede toe boxes.
+Two women’s exclusive colorways (mint green and coral orange) later dropped in the same month.